SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/contact-and-lead-matching.md

 ---

 *This page is still needing some content.
-If you're interest in contributing to the Summit Events App and what to help provide support by creating this page, comment below and let us know!*
+If you're interested in contributing to the Summit Events App and want to help provide support by creating this page, comment below and let us know!*